 - Close or open doors

 - Provide DPT (Deep pressure Therapy) and grounding

 PAVE does no train or certify any dogs that are already owned by Veterans.
 Assistance Dogs International has a list of organizations offering this type of training.

 - For those suffering from mental and/or physical disabilities, a licensed health professional is providing ongoing support.

 - Housing and financial stability to provide for the well-being of the service dog.

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

 Why use PAVE?

 Our team is here to help you with the entire PAVE process.
 From application to training camp, we will support you and your new companion/service dog.
-We are dedicated to helping you live a better and more fulfilling life.
-Our trainers can provide professional advice and tailored training.
-There is no charge for your service dog, training, or ongoing support.
+We offer tailored training and ongoing support, as well as access to expert advice from our dog trainers.
+You can access free training for your service dog and ongoing support.